The Best Movies on Netflix Canada, According to Rotten Tomatoes

 5. The Godfather (1972)

 A horse’s head, a double-murder in a quiet Bronx restaurant, a doomed marriage in Sicily, that ominous baptism—every moment in The Godfather feels iconic and pitch-perfect.
 And though writer-director Francis Ford Coppola and his cast—Brando, Pacino, Duvall, Keaton and Caan, to name a few—have certainly made other great movies, The Godfather feels like a summation of everything cinema has to offer.

-Don’t miss our ranking of every Oscar Best Picture winner—from worst to best.
+Don’t miss our ranking of every Oscar Best Picture winner.

 6. Spider-Man: Into the Spider-Verse (2018)